-Lecturer Education of the Deaf and Hard of Hearing/Educational Interpreting
+Lecturer, Education of the Deaf and Hard of Hearing, Educational Interpreting Program

 Calvin Farley is a Lecturer in the Department of the Education of the Deaf and Hard of Hearing and Educational Interpreting program in the Department of Theory & Practice in Teacher Education at the University of Tennessee.
 He earned an MS degree from the University of Tennessee in Teacher Education (American Sign Language teaching) in 2016.